deep-soft/skipstone/Sources/SkipFoundation/README.md

 * **Collections**: A group of classes to contain objects.

-    The classes provided in this group provide basic collections.
-The primary role for these classes is to provide an interface layer between the CoreFoundation implementations and the standard library implementations.
-Additionally, they have useful extras like serialization support.
-There are also additional collection types that the standard library does not support.

-     > _Note_: See [Known Issues](Issues.md) for more information about bridging between Foundation collection types and Swift standard library collection types.

     | Entity Name           | Status          | Test Coverage | Notes                          |
     |-----------------------|-----------------|---------------|--------------------------------|